In order to use the Trip Planner of the AVALUATOR properly we need two pieces of information: the Avalanche Danger Rating and a Terrain Rating.

-To obtain the Avalanche Danger Rating we need to obtain the Public Avalanche Bulletin and choose the hazard rating of the elevation band and day that we wish to travel on.
-NOTE that if we are traveling below tree-line and our choice is challenging or complex terrain then we must choose the highest level of predicted avalanche danger. i.e. if danger is rated as Considerable, Considerable, Moderate we would need to use Considerable as the highest rating of danger even though the below tree line rating is only moderate.
-The assumption is that most challenging and complex avalanche terrain has exposure to upper elevations.
+To obtain the Avalanche Danger Rating we need to review the Public Avalanche Bulletin and choose the hazard rating of the elevation band and day that we wish to travel on.
+NOTE that if we are traveling Below Treeline and our choice is CHALLENGING or COMPLEX terrain then we must choose the highest level of predicted avalanche danger. i.e. if danger is rated as High, High, Considerable we would need to use High as the highest rating of danger even though the Below Treeline rating is only Considerable The assumption is that most CHALLENGING or COMPLEX avalanche terrain has exposure to other elevations.

 Next we need the Terrain Ratings for the areas that we plan to ride.
-Some of the snowmobile areas have been professionally rated.
-This means that pockets of some riding areas have been labeled as Simple, Challenging, or Complex Avalanche Hazard.
+Some snowmobile areas have been professionally rated.
+This means that pockets of these riding areas have been classified as SIMPLE, CHALLENGING, or COMPLEX Avalanche Hazard.

 The link above should have opened a new tab.
 Avalanche Canada will load a map with grey regions and small darker grey splotches. ?
 Nice technical term!

 Read the “Welcome” information on the left hand sidebar and be sure to scroll down to review the “Map Legend” and “How to Download” ATES ratings.
 Next, left click your mouse to move the map around to put the riding area you are interested in near the centre of your screen.